Connect to Context Handler with SAML 2.0

 3. Click update

 You are done.
-The SAML 2.0 up-party can now be used as an up-party for down-parties in the track.
+The SAML 2.0 authentication method can now be used as an authentication method for application registrations in the environment.

-Therefore, remember to add the JWT claims to OpenID Connect down-parties or use the * notation.
+Therefore, remember to add the JWT claims to OpenID Connect application registrations or use the * notation.

-You need to configure the OCES certificate before following this configuration.
+You need to use a separate environment to have a place for the test users and to configure the OCES3 certificate before following this guide.

-1 - Start by creating an SAML 2.0 down-party in FoxIDs Control Client
+1 - Start by creating an SAML 2.0 application registration in FoxIDs Control Client

-2. Click Create down-party and then SMAL 2.0
+2. Click Create application registration and then SAML 2.0

 3. Add the name

-3. Set the claims which should be issued to Context Handler (NameId / http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier is default issued)
+8. Set the OIOSAML3 claims which should be issued to Context Handler

 The following claims is most often used: